 The COUNTIFS function certainly takes away the need to create a pivot table or to try and figure out how to nest several functions into one formula to get the answer to a simple question.
 The syntax is easy to follow, and its compatibility with wildcards is a bonus.
-What do you think?
-Let us know in the comments!

-You can also try our Microsoft Excel - Basic and Advanced course to learn more useful Excel skills.
+Try our Microsoft Excel - Basic and Advanced course to learn more useful Excel skills.

 Level up your Excel skills